Course overview

 Who is this course for?

-This apprenticeship is available to young people aged 16-18 and adults aged 19 and over, who are committed to training and developing professionally, while working in food production and cooking.
+This apprenticeship is available to young people aged 16-18 and adults aged 19 and over, who are committed to training and developing professionally while working within food production and cooking.

 It is for individuals who are working within a professional kitchen and want to learn through a mainly work-based route.
-This could be a hotel, restaurant, hospital or pub environment preparing and cooking food for customers.
+This could be a hotel, restaurant, hospital, care home or pub environment preparing and cooking food for customers.

 What you'll learn

-- You will continue to work within sector while gaining further knowledge and skills and behaviours in your field
+You will continue to work in the kitchen while gaining further knowledge and skills and behaviours in your chosen area.

 Course entry requirements